My finances, my projects, my life

 Usufruct is the right to use a property owned by someone else, known as the bare owner.
 The usufructuary may use and take an income from the property, providing its substance is not ‘impaired’ – that is, it is not significantly altered.

 Bare ownership is the counterpart to usufruct.
 The bare owner has the right to dispose of the property, but not to use or benefit from it; generally, they recover full ownership of the property only when the usufructuary dies.
 This system is most common in the case of second marriages, when after the owner dies, their children may become bare owners of the property, while the second spouse is the usufructuary.
-This enables the original owner to ensure their children benefit after the spouse’s death, whereas if the latter received full ownership, they would be able to dispose of it as they wished, including excluding children of earlier marriages.
+This enables the original owner to ensure their children benefit after the spouse’s death, whereas if the latter received full ownership, they would be able to dispose of it as they wished, including excluding children from earlier marriages.

-Since property taxes are relatively low in Luxembourg, corporate ownership of a property confers only modest benefits, and the introduction in recent years of tighter rules on disclosure of beneficial ownership mean it no longer guarantees anonymity.
+Since property taxes are relatively low in Luxembourg, corporate ownership of a property confers only modest benefits, and the introduction in recent years of tighter rules on disclosure of beneficial ownership means it no longer guarantees anonymity.
 However, for the purchase of property for rent or other investment purposes, it may be worth establishing a non-trading real estate investment company (société civile immobilière or SCI), which can be created through a notary, although this is not compulsory.
-SCIs are transparent for tax purposes, so rental income is included in the personal tax returns of the partners.
-It tends to be used for convenience, enabling property to be grouped together and disposed of through a single legal entity, and it may be convenient for joint ownership by multiple heirs.

 There is also leasehold ownership (emphytéose), a type of long-term lease agreement (between 27 and 99 years) on real estate, and surface right (droit de superficie), applicable to a building on a plot of land belonging to another person, also up to a maximum of 99 years.